Tiffany Haddish: 2018–present: Night School and other roles

 Beginning in 2018, Haddish starred opposite Tracy Morgan in the TBS sitcom The Last O.G., her first lead in a sitcom.
 Her 2018 film roles include a supporting part in Uncle Drew, and a lead role, opposite Kevin Hart, in the comedy Night School, reuniting with Girls Trip director Malcolm D. Lee.
 In parallel, she starred in the Tyler Perry movie Nobody's Fool with Tika Sumpter, Omari Hardwick, Mehcad Brooks, Amber Riley and Whoopi Goldberg.
 The film received mixed reviews from critics and grossed over $33 million worldwide.
 In 2018, Haddish signed a first-look deal with HBO and was named one of the 100 most influential people in world by Time magazine.
 In the same year, The Hollywood Reporter listed her among the 100 most powerful people in entertainment, and again in 2019.

 In 2019, Haddish voiced Queen Watevra Wa'Nabi in The Lego Movie 2: The Second Part; Daisy in The Secret Life of Pets 2; and Tuca on the Netflix animated sitcom Tuca & Bertie, which premiered in May.
 Also that year, ABC revived Kids Say the Darndest Things with Haddish as host and producer.
 It premiered on October 6 as part of a three-hour family-oriented block of programming.
 In August 2019, Netflix premiered her new comedy special, Tiffany Haddish Presents: They Ready.
 In each episode, Haddish introduced one of her favorite stand-up comedians in order to give them mainstream exposure.
 The series included stand-up sets from Chaunté Wayans, April Macie, Tracey Ashley, Aida Rodriguez, Flame Monroe and Marlo Williams.
 In 2020, Haddish starred in Like a Boss, the first studio comedy film of the 2020s, for Paramount Pictures, co-starring with Rose Byrne and Salma Hayek.

 Haddish was asked to host the 2021 Grammy Awards pre-telecast premiere ceremony, but turned down the request after the Recording Academy said she had to pay her own way.
 She explained that the academy would not cover her hair, makeup or wardrobe for the three-hour-long event, commenting: "All of that would have to come out of my pocket, [...]
 I don't know if this might mean I might not get nominated ever again, but I think it's disrespectful. [...]
 It's like a guy asking you on a date but telling you that you have to pay for it."
 She won the 2021 Grammy Award for Best Comedy Album for Black Mitzvah, with the news being broken to her in the middle of a taping of Kids Say the Darndest Things.

-From 2021 to 2022, Hadish voiced Lady K, the head of a recording studio, in the animated series Karma's World.
+From 2021 to 2022, Haddish voiced Lady K, the head of a recording studio, in the animated series Karma's World.